MicrosoftDocs/MIMDocs/MIMDocs/mim-adfs-installation-configuration.md

 - Complete the steps in [How to set up ADFS claims-based authentication in MIM](mim-adfs-prepare-installation.md)

-## Set KDS root key
+## Set the Key Distribution Service (KDS) root key

-In this article, we use a group managed service account to manage ADFS.
-To use this account immediately, create a KDS root key.
-Open PowerShell as an admin and run the following command:
+This article uses a group managed service account to manage ADFS.
+To use this account right away, create a KDS root key.

+1. Open PowerShell as an admin.
+1. Run the following command:

 ```powershell
 Add-KdsRootKey -EffectiveTime (Get-Date).AddHours(-10)
 ```

-## Enroll the MIM Server for the ADFS Certificate
+## Enroll the MIM server for the ADFS certificate

 1. Open the start menu, then select **Run**.
 In the dialog, enter *mmc* and select **OK**.
 The **Microsoft Management Console** opens.
 1. Select **File**, then select **Add/Remove Snap-in** to open the Snap-ins window.
 1. Select **Certificates**, then select **Add**.
 In the window that appears, select the **Computer account** radio button, then select **Next**.
 1. Select **Finish**, then select **OK**.
 The Certificates Snap-in is now available.
 1. Expand the Snap-in, then open the **Personal** folder.
 Select **All tasks > Request New Certificate**.
 The certificate enrollment wizard appears.
-1. Select **Next** after you read the getting started guide, then select **Next** again to start the enrollment process.
+1. After you read the getting started guide, select **Next**, then select **Next** again to start the enrollment process.
-1. On the Request certificates page, you should see the ADFS Certificate template with a "warning" link *More information is required to enroll for this certificate* Select the link.
+1. On the Request certificates page, you see the ADFS Certificate template with a "warning" link *More information is required to enroll for this certificate*.
+Select the link.
 1. Add the following certificate properties:

    - **a.
 Subject name**